ibm-cloud-docs/speech-to-text/language-create.md

     This method is synchronous.
 The service returns a response code that reports the success or failure of the request immediately.

 As with adding corpora, examine the new custom words to check for typographical and other errors.
-This check is especially important when you add multiple words at once.
+This check is especially important when you add multiple words at one time.

 -   *For previous-generation models,* see [Validating a words resource for previous-generation models](/docs/speech-to-text?topic=speech-to-text-corporaWords#validateModel).
 -   *For next-generation models,* see [Validating a words resource for next-generation models](/docs/speech-to-text?topic=speech-to-text-corporaWords-ng#validateModel-ng).